oscarlevin/pretext-tools/README.md

 ### Formatting

 Using the command pallet, you can request to "Format Document With..." and select "pretext-tools" as the formatter.
 You can also set this as the default from that menu.
 In settings, you can specify to "Split Sentences" which will take long paragraphs and start new lines after each period.
+You can also specify whether you want no, some, or lots of blank lines inserted in the settings.

 Consider setting "Format on Save" to keep your document nicely formatted always.

 ### Converting to PreTeXt